farshadvalaei/Script-Sorting-for-AE/README.md

 ## License Activation

 This script requires a valid license key to be activated.
 Without a valid license key, the script's functionality will be locked.
+## Installation Guide

+### Prerequisites
+- Adobe After Effects (CS6 or later)
+- Internet connection for license activation
+- Windows or macOS operating system

+### Installation Steps
+1. Open Adobe After Effects.
+2. Navigate to `File > Scripts > Run Script File…`.
+3. Select the `Script Sorting for AE The Ultimate Tool for Layer Organization in Adobe After Effects.jsx` file.
+4. Enter your license key in the **Activate** tab and click **Verify License**.

 ### How to Activate:
 1. Visit [https://farshadmind.in/](https://farshadmind.in/) to obtain your free license key.